 Dos of Emotional Regulation in Recovery

 - Attending the follow-ups.
-It provides the opportunities to learn the better coping skills to manage the recovery challenges.
-These strategies can be used to deal with emotional upheavals of early recovery.
+It provides opportunities to learn better-coping skills to manage recovery challenges.
+These strategies can be used to deal with the emotional upheavals of early recovery.

 - Regularly attend the A and N.A.
 It is a great way of support.
-Newly Sober individuals can advice them who have faced the same challenges.
+Newly Sober individuals can advise those who have faced the same challenges.

-- In recovery guilt can be very destructive.
+- In recovery, guilt can be very destructive.
 It is one of the major relapse triggers.
-So, it should be dealt skillfully.
-To avoid guilt the most important thing is to just focus on the present not on the past and future.
+So, it should be dealt with skillfully.
+To avoid guilt the most important thing is to just focus on the present, not on the past and future.